jkulskis/GHub_Classroom_Repo_Downloader/README.md

 **Requirements**
 - Python3.6
+- requests: `pip3 install requests`
-- Git Python: `pip3 install gitpython`
+- git python: `pip3 install gitpython`

 **Instructions**
 1. Go to GitHub classroom and find all of your students' usernames by searching for their emails on an assignment